KC1922/StockMarketDisplay-CPP/README.md

    - A ComboBox allows the user to select different types of candlestick patterns (i.e. bullish, doji, hammer, e.t.c), including multi-stick patterns (i.e. valley, peak, engulfing, e.t.c).
    - A RichTextBox gives more information on what patterns are being annotated and where they are located.
 5. **Modular Pattern Recognizer**
-   - The structure that identifies patterns, ```patternRecognizer.cs```, uses class inheritence and polymorphism to allow the easy creation of new pattern finders.
+   - The structure that identifies patterns, ```patternRecognizer.cpp```, uses class inheritence and polymorphism to allow the easy creation of new pattern finders.
    - ComboBox on chart form is dynamically populated with pattern names and options based on the patterns that exist in the recognizer.